mailchimp/Mailchimp-SDK-Android/README.md

 ### Properties

 Any event can have properties associated with it.
 These properties have a String key and String value.
 Property names are limited to A-z and underscores.
-Properties are passed into the request as a Map<String, String>, the former being they name and the latter being the value.
+Properties are passed into the request as a Map<String, String>, the former being the name and the latter being the value.

 ## Demo App